 Once you’re in China, it’s much more difficult to install a VPN.
 The websites where you sign up and download the software tend to be blocked, and most VPN apps have been removed from the Chinese iOS app store.
 Make sure you get set up before you go.

-Compatible with a range of platforms as a stand-alone app or browser extension, you can connect up to three devices per plan.
+Compatible with a range of platforms as a stand-alone app or browser extension, you can connect up to five devices per plan.
 ExpressVPN is hands-down the most popular service for use in China, but there are alternatives that also typically work well — VyprVPN has similar pricing, while AstrillVPN costs a little more.

 Download the VPN